 Well, read on below because we'll show you how in just 5-steps you can watch all your favourite UK TV on both free-to-air and paid-for services in the Philippines.

-How to Watch UK TV in the Philippines
+How to watch British TV in the Philippines

 Without question, the easiest way to watch UK TV in the Philippines is to do so on the online streaming services such as BBC iPlayer and ITV Hub (formally ITV Player).

 However, if you've already tried to visit these websites while in the Philippines then you'll know that you're blocked from viewing.